CAmkES: Component Architecture for microkernel-based Embedded Systems

 Archived information about prior CAmkES research can be found here.

-Further information about the design and implementation of CAmkES can be found on the following pages:
+Further information about the design, implementation, and use of CAmkES can be found on the following pages:

 Formalisation of a component platform